coder/coder/docs/templates.md

 ## Variables

 Templates often contain *variables*.
-In Coder, there are two types of variables.
+In Coder, there are two types of variables:

-**Admin variables** are set when a template is being created/updated.
-These are often cloud secrets, such as a ServiceAccount token.
-These are annotated with `sensitive =  true` in the template code.
+- **Admin variables** are set when a template is created/updated.
+These values are often cloud secrets, such as a `ServiceAccount` token, and are annotated with `sensitive =  true` in the template code.

 **User variables** are set when a user creates a workspace.
-They are unique to each workspace, often personalization settings such as preferred region or workspace image.
+They are unique to each workspace, and they are often personalization settings such as preferred region or workspace image.

 ---